mahdi-raji/learning-notes/CSharp/Cshap In Depth/Part 2 - CSharp 2 - 5/1 - CSharp 2.md

 - The generic method `Create<T>` can accept any type parameter.
 - This approach works around the limitation and allows generic behavior.
 - This allows you to **omit the explicit type** and still call the method correctly.

+## Type Constraint
+- `where T : IFormattable` ensures that `T` has a `ToString(string, IFormatProvider)` method.

+- Without it, the compiler only sees `object.ToString()`, which doesn’t accept formatting arguments.

+- C# supports several constraints: `class`, `struct`, `new()`, interfaces, base classes, or even other type parameters.

+- Combining constraints allows powerful generic APIs (e.g., only allow types that are comparable _and_ have a parameterless constructor).

+This is essential when your generic code needs to rely on specific behaviors from the type argument.